 What Can the Tesla Robot Do?

-Optimus is able to walk forward, self-calibrate its limbs and move them in various directions as well as place its body into different poses (including one where it balances its body using one leg).
-It can also pick up, sort and make corrective adjustments to hand-held objects — like placing a fallen toy block rightside up — all on its own.
-Additionally, it can recognize environments it encounters and locate its own limbs within its field of view.
+Optimus can perform a range of actions that require basic motor and perceptive abilities.
+It can walk forward, self-calibrate its limbs and move them in various directions, as well as position its body into different poses (including one where it balances on one leg).
+It can also pick up, sort and make corrective adjustments to hand-held objects — like placing a fallen toy block right side up — all on its own.
+Additionally, it can recognize environments it encounters and locate its own limbs using sensors.

 What Can Tesla’s Optimus Do?